Federico Rossi (engineer)

 Federico Rossi (18 March 1948 – 6 April 2020) was an Italian engineer, university professor, and politician, who served as Undersecretary of State for University and Research in the Dini government, and scientific advisor in the first Prodi government.
 He was also member of the directors' board of the National Research Council.

+Rossi also served as rector of the University of Cassino and Southern Lazio from 1990 to 1996.